Get stories and expert advice on all things related to college and parenting.

 Even the parents of students who are “in” (having been accepted to one or more schools on their list) may be dealing with a serious case of “Senioritis."
 And in 2021, the pandemic isn't making this easier, that's for sure.

 When you talk about college, remember that what matters isn’t the prestige of a school where they may (or may not) be admitted, but having options for next year to feel excited about.
 Not getting into a top choice school will hurt; we can help them acknowledge their disappointment and move on.

 After receiving an application, colleges and universities typically contact the applicant by email.
 Sometimes they email parents as well about financial aid, honors opportunities, etc. This doesn’t mean your student is “in” but they should definitely open all emails from the school.
 If their application is incomplete, they should take care of this ASAP!

 Be sure all financial aid application materials have been submitted.
 This may just mean submitting the FAFSA (Free Application for Federal Student Aid) but many schools also require the CSS Profile and sending tax returns via IDOC.

 That’s when many schools host admitted student programs (day or overnight).
 Unless your student’s choice is crystal clear, you may want to visit or revisit a few campuses as time and money allows.
 During the pandemic, many of these events will be online but still very worth participating in.

 Should your student consider submitting another application?
 Only if they’re unsure they’ll have options they feel good about (for example, if they have already received disappointing news from schools with early or rolling admissions).
 Many universities — mostly public, but a few privates, too — have rolling/late deadlines, some as late as May 1.

-Meanwhile, we have to live with young people who have an ocean of swirling emotion under the surface (sometimes erupting in a geyser).
+Meanwhile, we're parenting young people who have an ocean of swirling emotion under the surface (sometimes erupting in a geyser).
 They may also be testing their limits, a little or a lot.
-A friend of mine described it as being like "living with a bad roommate."
+A friend of mine compared it to "living with a bad roommate."